-Author of two New York Times best-sellers and three collections of short stories, a children’s book and a ground-breaking collection of essays.
-She’s been a nominee for both the National Book Award and the National Book Critics Circle Award.
+Author of three New York Times best-sellers and three collections of short stories, a children’s book (another coming in 2022) and a ground-breaking collection of essays.
+Bloom has been a nominee for both the National Book Award and the National Book Critics Circle Award.
 Her stories have appeared in Best American Short Stories, Prize Stories: The O. Henry Awards, and numerous anthologies here and abroad.
 She has written for The New Yorker, The New York Times Magazine, The Atlantic Monthly, O Magazine and Vogue, among many other publications, and has won a National Magazine Award for Fiction.
 Her work has been translated into fifteen languages.

 She has written many pilot scripts, for cable and network, and she created, wrote and ran the excellent, short-lived series State of Mind, starring Lili Taylor.
-She lives in Connecticut and is now Wesleyan University’s Shapiro-Silverberg Professor of Creative Writing.
+She is now Wesleyan University’s Shapiro-Silverberg Professor of Creative Writing.

 “Amy Bloom gets more meaning into individual sentences than most authors manage in whole books.” – The New Yorker